enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 object is associated with.
 The objects also feature an ``add_child`` method that lets one build up the pipeline by adding "children" objects.
-The ``add_child`` method is "intelligent" and will try to appropriately add the child in the right place.
+The ``add_child`` method is "intelligent" and will try to appropriately add the child in the right place based on the context.

 Objects populating the Mayavi pipeline